ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 * **HTML**

 Hypertext Markup Language.
-A page description language (basis of the WWW), which is used to display content (text, links, graphics, videos, etc.) in web browsers.
+A page description language (based on the WWW) that is used to display content (text, links, graphics, videos, etc.) in web browsers.

 * **Instance**